kennyalive/Quake-III-Arena-Kenny-Edition/README.md

 Make sure that the latest AMD/NVIDIA drivers are installed.
 Vulkan backend was tested on AMD and NVIDIA hardware.
 Unfortunately no guarantees for Intel GPUs - there is no vulkan support for my 4790K Haswell processor.

-By default OpenGL backend is active.
-To enable Vulkan backend start game with:
-    `quake3-ke.exe +set r_renderAPI 1`

 #### New cvars:
 * **r_renderAPI** - 3D API to use: 0 - OpenGL, 1 - Vulkan.
 Requires vid_restart.